reblocke/reblocke.github.io/README.md

 The generated reconciliation report separates unmatched ORCID candidates, fields missing from canonical records, and material source conflicts.
 DOI or PMID matches anywhere in the canonical work registry count as represented; external metadata never overwrites curated content automatically.

+The refresh retains the website repository's public GitHub metadata but omits its self-changing `updated_at` value so deployment commits do not manufacture metadata-only pull requests.

 Run the refresh locally with:

 ```bash